Is it sinful to get bad grades?

 All that said, it is NOT a sin to get bad grades (or even just mediocre ones).
 Your letter grade is neither sinful nor unsinful.
 It's a neutral thing.
 Sin occurs in our hearts, our motivations, and our attitudes—not in the actual thing itself.

 For example, if you are truly trying your hardest at school and seeking help when you don't understand, but you are still struggling to make As or Bs or even a C, that's OK.
 It is not a sin.
 Do try to find a tutor or someone else who can help you though, because it is definitely frustrating and distracting to have a hard time learning things at school.
-That frustration can lead to sinful actions like anger toward others, resentment, bitterness, etc.
+That frustration can lead to sinful actions like anger toward others, resentment, bitterness, etc. If struggles with mental health or mental illness are causing you troubles in school, remember that your parents, teachers, and school counselors are there to help you find solutions.

 However, if you are slacking off and the result is a report of low grades, then you are not "doing all for the glory of God," and that IS a sin.
 Your low grades would be a natural consequence of your actions though—not a sin.
 The sin is in the attitude of not caring about whether or not you do your best.